RSNet: A Light Framework for The Detection of SAR Ship Detection: EXPERIMENT

 \subsection{Datasets}

-To evaluate the performance of our model, we utilized two publicly available SAR remote sensing datasets: SSDD \cite{zhang2021sar} and HRSID \cite{wei2020hrsid}.
-The SSDD consists of 1160 images, with 928 allocated for training and 232 for testing, as outlined in the original publication.
-In the case of the HRSID, we adhered to the official partitioning, employing 3642 images for training and 1962 for testing purposes.
+We evaluated our model on two public SAR datasets: SSDD \cite{zhang2021sar} and HRSID \cite{wei2020hrsid}.
+SSDD includes 1160 images, with 928 for training and 232 for testing as per the original split.
+HRSID follows the official split, using 3642 training and 1962 testing images.